korrel8r/korrel8r/README.md

 **⚠ Warning: Experimental ⚠** This code may change or vanish.
 It may not work.
 It may not even make sense.\
 [API documentation is available at pkg.go.dev](https://pkg.go.dev/github.com/korrel8/korrel8/pkg/korrel8)

+This project is building a *correlation engine*.

+Given an initial staring context, korrel8 can find related data from multiple data stores in multiple domains.
+Korrel8 works by navigating between related *objects*, using a set of *rules* that define how objects are related.
+Given a *start* object (e.g. a cluster Alert) and a *goal* (e.g. "find related logs") the engine searches for goal objects that are related to the start object by rules.

+The set of rules captures expert knowledge about troubleshooting in an executable form.
+The engine aims to provide common rule-base that can be re-used in many settings: as a service, embedded in graphical consoles or command line tools, or in offline data-processing systems.

+The goals of this project include:

+- Encode domain knowledge from SREs and other experts as re-usable rules.
+- Automate navigation from symptoms to data that helps diagnose causes.
+- Reduce multiple-step manual procedures to fewer clicks or references.
+- Help tools that gather and analyze diagnostic data to focus on relevant information.

+## Types of signals

 A Kubernetes cluster generates many types of *observable signal*, including: